 If you use it and then get hungrier, it’s a sign that you should omit it.
-However, it can also work well, that is possible.
-Everyone has to try this for themselves.
+However, it can also work well.
+That is possible.
+Everyone must try this for themselves.

-Nevertheless, we are all just human beings and would like to treat ourselves to a little treat from time to time.
+Nevertheless, we are all just human beings and would like to allow ourselves a little treat from time to time.

 So, if you are like me and you would like to sweeten something, then reach for keto products.

 What is Stevia?